BigManzai/OpenSimCurrencyServer-2023/README.md

 opensim.currency - Revision 911

-DTL/NSL Money Server for Linux/Unix

-DTL/NSL Money Server by Fumi.Iseki and NSL http://www.nsl.tuis.ac.jp , here is a test revision.
+DTL/NSL Money Server for Linux/Unix by Fumi.Iseki and NSL http://www.nsl.tuis.ac.jp , here is a test revision.

     This is currently being tested with:
     opensim-0.9.3.x Dev - target vs2022 mono 6.xx.x